 What are brain entrainment technologies?
 If you are looking to accelerate your neural capacities and optimize your meditation, then you’ve no doubt encountered one of the many brain entrainment technologies that have hit the market over the past couple of decades.
-Things like isochronic tones, binaural beats, and minaural beats, just to name a few, are opening up new avenues for people to sync their brain waves to a more meditative, relaxed, focused, or high performance state.
+Things like isochronic tones and binaural beats, just to name a few, are opening up new avenues for people to sync their brain waves to a more meditative, relaxed, focused, or high performance state.
 These tools are providing opportunities for people to experience a variety of different brainwave states, and purportedly with more ease and swiftness than with just a regular sitting meditation practice.
 Perhaps this assisted approach to meditation is just what westerners need to access meditative states, something that can seem elusive and out of reach for a lot of people in our modern world.

 It’s not just meditative states that brain entrainment technologies help induce, they can also increase concentration for studying, or help people to effortlessly enter deep sleep and dreaming.
 Whether you’re living in a fast paced city, or surfing the web from a quiet hub in nature, the chronic “Beta” level mentality that pervades our times (and our technology) is greatly in need of balancing.
 These brain entrainment tools are a much welcomed reprieve for many.
 But which technology is the most effective, and what is the difference between them?
 In this article we will focus on two of the most popular technologies: binaural beats and isochronic tones.